Tam/nodecg-transition/README.md

 Requires the [OBS Remote](http://www.obsremote.com/) plugin to be installed, and [CLR Browser Source Plugin](https://obsproject.com/forum/resources/clr-browser-source-plugin.22/) *(obviously)*.

 ### Usage
-1. Setup the transitions page as a global source and add it to all your scenes.
+1. Setup the transitions page (by default `http://localhost:9090/view/nodecg-transition/`) as a global source and add it to all your scenes.
 2. Enter your OBS Remote settings in the `settings.json` file.
 3. Run NodeCG, then open the Dashboard.
 4. Add a new transition using the [+ Add Transition] button.